The Fresh Air Fund

 The Fresh Air Fund is a 501(c)(3) not-for-profit agency founded in 1877.
-At sleep-away camps in New York’s Mid-Hudson Valley, visiting volunteer host families along the East Coast in NYC-based programs, children get to have new experiences, learn new skills and gain new perspectives.
-Fresh Air children also participate in year-round leadership, career exploration and educational programs.
-The Fresh Air Fund has served more than 1.8 million children since their founding.
+The Fund operates six sleep-away camps in New York’s Mid-Hudson Valley, places children with volunteer host families along the East Coast, and runs year-round leadership, career exploration and educational programs.
+The Fresh Air Fund has served more than 1.8 million children since its founding, with a goal of helping children "have new experiences, learn new skills and gain new perspectives."

 History

 In 1877, The Fresh Air Fund was created to allow children living in underserved communities the chance to enjoy free summer experiences in the country.

 Reverend Willard Parsons, a minister who had just moved from New York City to a small, rural parish in Sherman, Pennsylvania, asked members of his congregation to provide country vacations as volunteer host families for New York City’s neediest children.
 This was the beginning of The Fresh Air Fund.
-By 1881, the work of The Fund was expanding so rapidly that Reverend Parsons asked for and secured support from The New York Tribune.
-By 1888, The Fund was incorporated as The Tribune Fresh Air Fund Aid Society.
+By 1881, the agency's work was expanding so rapidly that Reverend Parsons asked for and secured support from The New York Tribune.
+By 1888, the agency was incorporated as The Tribune Fresh Air Fund Aid Society.
 Today, Fresh Air continues to depend on favorable publicity from the media with assistance from The New York Times.